eyeccc/explainer/README.md

 5. If there is predicate, for the box plots green (`#a1d76a`) will be positive, pink (`#e9a3c9`) for negative, and white (`#f7f7f7`) for all.

+6. This could support at most 12 genres in the data (due to the restriction of colors).

 ## Demo
 ![ScreenShot](https://github.com/eyeccc/explainer/blob/master/explainer.png)